lingui/js-lingui/website/docs/tutorials/cli.md

 By default, the [`extract`](/docs/ref/cli.md#extract) command merges messages extracted from source files with the existing message catalogs.
 This is safe as we won't accidentally lose translated messages.

-However, sooner or later some messages will be removed from the source.
+However, over time, some messages might be removed from the source.
 We can use the [`--clean`](/docs/ref/cli.md#extract-clean) option to clean up our message catalogs:

 ```bash npm2yarn
 npm run extract --clean